Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

 It works by sensing into the body - the practitioner deeply 'listens' and tune into the system as a whole, finding and working on constrictions on all levels.

-It offers resolution of all types of trauma and difficult impacts — emotional, physical, mental, spiritual - like auto accident trauma, sexual and emotional abuse, physical injuries, post surgical recovery and medical trauma.
+It offers resolution of all types of trauma and difficult impacts — emotional, physical, mental, spiritual - like auto accident trauma, physical and emotional abuse, injuries, post surgical recovery and medical trauma.

 Craniosacral therapy acknowledges the whole person on all levels and focuses on the reconnection to health and vitality in the system, embracing the latest findings in medical science (in particular in trauma therapy) and the wisdom of traditional healing arts.